AdityaMaddila/DEMOREPO/README.md

-this respository is just for understanfing how github works.
+this respository is just for understanfing how github works!